ContrerasJJ/intro-to-machine-learning-project/README.md

 3. **Model Training and Evaluation**
    - Trained several baseline models (e.g., Logistic Regression, Decision Tree, Random Forest).
    - Evaluated performance using accuracy, ROC-AUC, and confusion matrix.
-   - Compared results and selected the best-performing model.
+   - Compared results and selected the best performing model.

 4. **Interpretation and Business Impact**
    - Analyzed which features were most important to the model.
    - Translated model performance into practical business implications.

 ---

+## Model Performance Comparison

+Several models were trained and evaluated to identify the best performing approach:

+- **Logistic Regression**
+  - F1 Score: ~0.51
+  - ROC-AUC: ~0.72
+  - Struggled with class imbalance and recall for churned customers

+- **Random Forest Classifier**
+  - F1 Score: ~0.58–0.62
+  - ROC-AUC: ~0.86
+  - Better captured nonlinear relationships and improved recall

+The Random Forest model was selected as the final model due to its superior performance across both F1-score and ROC-AUC metrics.

 ## Tools and Techniques Utilized